SPACE INVADERS EPISODE 10

 The Mission Dolls Linda sets her sights on are incredibly collectible she says, which makes me picture another house full of dolls in another city which the team has to tackle in five years.
 1000 Mission Dolls is still too many dolls.
 Where does it end?

-During the great doll cull, Peter points out that it’s not always about what you throw away but what you keep.
+During the great doll declutter, Peter points out that it’s not always about what you throw away but what you keep.
 Among those chosen few, Bev’s circle of life is represented by the first and last dolls she acquired before cancer got her.

 And the good news is that Lady Di and her porcelain head get to stay.
 She’s one of only 12 keepers, which is quite the achievement.

 The dolls go to the cancer fundraising op shops.
 Well played, team.

 And of course the house looks amazing.
 In a subtle nod to the 90s the vertical blinds remain.
 A select handful of dolls, the original floorboards and those blinds.
 Awesome.